Let these key stats guide your homebuying journey in 2026

 The role of real estate agents

 Even with the digital assets we mentioned above, the role that real estate agents play in the overall homebuying process remains a foundational one.
-It's their blend of marketplace IQ, industry expertise and property insight that has shepherded many an inexperienced homebuyer to find, and acquire, the home of their dreams.
+It's their blend of marketplace IQ, industry expertise and property insight that has shepherded many inexperienced homebuyers to find and acquire the homes of their dreams.

 This underscores the importance of working with experts in your area, who know the local housing market.

-- 71% of buyers interviewed only one real estate agent during their home search.
+- 76% of all buyers interviewed only one real estate agent during their home search.

 To finance or not to finance

-- For 54% of buyers, the source of the down payment came from their savings.
-53% of buyers cited using the proceeds from the sale of a primary residence while 23% of first-time buyers used a gift or loan from friends or family for the down payment.
+- For 46% of buyers, the source of the down payment came from their savings.
+44% of buyers cited using the proceeds from the sale of a primary residence, while 8% of first-time buyers used a gift or loan from friends or family for the down payment.

 Obviously, the down payment is a big hurdle for first-time homebuyers.
-That’s why we offer OneDown, which allows many buyers to contribute just one percent of the home’s purchase price as down payment.
+That’s why we offer OneDown, which allows many buyers the option to contribute just 1% of the home’s purchase price as down payment.

 Emerging seller trends

-While sellers maintained an iron-clad hold on the market during the pandemic and for a short while after, buyers these days can afford to be more particular in their home search due to the cooling off of property prices in some markets, along with a slight uptick in home inventory and new home construction.
-Still, much of the buyer/seller power dynamic still resides with the seller.
+While sellers maintained a hold on the market during the pandemic and for a short while after it, buyers these days can afford to be more particular in their home search due to the cooling off of property prices in some markets, along with a slight uptick in home inventory and new home construction.
+Still, much of the buyer/seller power dynamic resides with the seller.

-- For all sellers, the most commonly cited reason for selling their home was the desire to move closer to friends and family (23%), because the home is too small (13%) or a family/lifestyle change like a marriage, divorce or new baby (10%).
+- For sellers, the most commonly cited reasons for selling their homes were the desire to move closer to friends and family (26%), because the home is too small (10%), because the home is too large (10%), or a family/lifestyle change like a marriage, divorce or new baby (8%).

-- 86% of home sellers worked with a real estate agent to sell their home.
+- 91% of home sellers worked with real estate agents to sell their homes.

-- For recently sold homes, the final sales price was a median of 100% of the final listing price, the highest recorded since 2002.
+- For recently sold homes, the final sale price was a median of 99% of the final listing price.

-One of the most popular seller concessions is offering a buydown like RateReduce, which lowers the mortgage payments for the buyer.
+One of the popular seller concessions is offering a buydown like RateReduce, which lowers the mortgage payments for the buyer.
 RateReduce offers three types of buydowns: RateReduce Temp*, RateReduce Perm* and RateReduce Sell**.
-All three are a great option for sellers looking to make their home more marketable.
+All three are great options for sellers looking to make their homes more marketable.

 Marital status and homeownership

-The narrative around women and homeownership is an increasingly optimistic one, with single females continuing to gain leverage in their pursuit of owning a home — nearly twice that of single males.
+The narrative around women and homeownership is an increasingly optimistic one, with single females continuing to gain leverage in their pursuit of owning a home, over double that of single males.
 As you might guess, married couples make up the majority of new home sales, but we've seen an upward trend in unmarried couples buying homes.

 A snapshot in time

-So, that's a look at the statistics, which we hope can give you some insight into the current housing marketplace to help you plan and strategize on your own personal homebuying journey.
-Of course, as we've seen before, no set of stats can account for every economic factor with the potential to reshape market forces.
-Still, we believe this snapshot of the state of things will prove valuable to you.
+So, that's a look at the statistics, which can give you some insight into the current housing marketplace to help you plan and strategize on your own homebuying journey.
+Of course, no set of stats can account for every economic factor with the potential to reshape market forces.
+Still, this snapshot of the state of things could prove valuable to you.

 A major takeaway from all this is simply that the housing market is still going strong.
-While some factors have shifted here and there, overall the statistics are remarkably similar to the previous year, which is highly positive news for those looking to finally have the home of their dreams.
+While some factors have shifted, the statistics overall are remarkably similar to the previous year, which is highly positive news for those looking to finally have the home of their dreams.

 Applicant subject to credit and underwriting approval.
 Not all applicants will be approved for financing.
 Receipt of application does not represent an approval for financing or interest rate guarantee.
 Restrictions may apply.